 - 1 cup brown sugar, firmly packed

 - Melt butter and brown sugar in a small sauce pan over medium heat until combined with a smooth texture, about 5-7 minutes.
-Pour sugar mixture evenly over bread then wrap tightly with plastic wrap and place in refrigerator overnight.
+Pour evenly over bread then wrap tightly with plastic wrap and place in refrigerator overnight.

 - Remove casserole from refrigerator, uncover and allow to rest for about 10 minutes.